The Cowboys for Cops Initiative

 Come across a cop?
 Introduce yourself, ask how you can pray for him or her and…pray!

 When we see them in your travels or especially at the arena or fairgrounds you’re at, have your pictures taken with the officer (or a ‘selfie’) and head to Snapchat, Twitter and Facebook where you can share it with the hashtag #CowboysforCops.
-Tell them that even when we don’t always see eye to eye, we’re glad they’re out there.
-Be encouraging and ask them how you can prayer for the, the most important part of this.
+Tell them we’re glad they’re out there.
+Be encouraging and ask them how you can prayer for them, the most important part of this.

 Pray with the police and for them:

 We know praying is intimidating for a lot of people but if we truly believe what we say we believe, then we believe praying for one another is important.
 There is no shortage of examples of the importance of prayer through the Old and New Testament.
 Yet many of us struggle with how to do it and it can take awhile to get comfortable praying in front of others.

 In the book of Acts, we see the early church forming and praying together was part of that foundation.
 Then, when James was executed and Paul was imprisoned to face death as well for preaching about Jesus, we see this in Acts 12:5 So Peter was kept in prison, but the church was earnestly praying to God for him.